 Can you get started in real estate with $20K?

 In some areas of the country, $20,000 might be enough to help you start investing in a rental property.
 Even if it isn’t, you have other options to start investing in real estate.
-Investing in REITs through real estate crowdfunding websites, such as DiversyFund, could help you get started for much less than $20,000.
+Investing in REITs through investment companies or real estate crowdfunding websites, such as DiversyFund, could help you get started for much less than $20,000.